Cheltenham Composer Academy 2020

-Participants will arrive on Sunday 8 July and depart on the evening of Sunday 15 July.
-There is also optional additional attendance on Saturday 7 July when participants will have the chance to watch two world premiere performances.
-Public showcases of works created during the Composer Academy will take place on Saturday 14 July and Sunday 15 July.
+Participants will arrive on Wednesday 8 July and depart on the morning of Monday 13 July.
+Public showcases of works created during the Composer Academy will take place on Monday 13 July as part of Composium.

 Who will I be writing for and working with?